Abstract

 His initial blood pressure was 120/80 mmHg, pulse rate 78/min, respiratory rate 20/min, and body temperature was 36.4℃.
 The physical examination showed icteric sclerae and no palpable mass, abdominal distention, and shifting dullness.
 Laboratory findings showed white blood cell 4,190/µL, hemoglobin 10.2 g/dL, hematocrit 28.3%, platelet 145,000/µL, prothrombin time (PT) 115% of normal PT, INR 0.93, aPTT (control/test) 29.5/31.8 sec, fasting blood glucose 96 mg/dL, urea nitrogen 20.4 mg/dL, creatinine 1.41 mg/dL, total protein 6.59 g/dL, albumin 3.02 g/dL, aspartate aminotransferase (AST) 57 U/L, alanine aminotransferase (ALT) 39 U/L, alkaline phosphatase 687 IU/L, gamma-glutamyl transpeptidase (GGTP) 39 U/L, total bilirubin 56.66 mg/dL, direct bilirubin 34.84 mg/dL, alpha-fetoprotein (AFP) 613 ng/dL, and PIVKA II > 2,000 mAU/mL.
 The serum hepatitis B surface antigen was positive, and hepatitis C antibody was negative.
 Hepatitis B e antigen was negative, e antibody was positive, and HBV DNA titer was 2.0 × 103 copies/mL.

 The abdominal CT scan revealed a 5.6 × 5-cm-sized arterial enhancing, delayed-washout mass with a central necrotic portion in the caudate lobe of liver (S1), left intrahepatic bile duct dilatation, right portal vein invasion, and underlying liver cirrhosis with splenomegaly and ascites.
-The diagnosis was likely HCC and less likely cholangiocarcinoma (Fig. 1).
+The diagnosis was likely HCC and less likely cholangiocarcinoma (

-First, percutaneous transhepatic cholangiographic drainage was performed to lower the elevated bilirubin and to diminish the pruritus.
-The fistulography revealed hilar and proximal common hepatic duct obstruction with left intrahepatic duct dilatation (Fig. 2); this suggested right lobar hepatic malignancy with hilar invasion.
+Fig. 2); this suggested right lobar hepatic malignancy with hilar invasion.
 The level of total bilirubin was decreased from 57.66 mg/dL to 38.51 mg/dL after the procedure of external bile drainage.
 However, the bilirubin level was not decreased any more even though maintaining the draining catheter.

 Four gold markers were inserted around the region of the target under sono guidance to act as radiographic landmarks.
 The CyberKnife® (Accuracy Inc., Sunnyvale, CA, USA) was targeted to the unresectable primary HCC.
 Circumscribed tumors were irradiated using a hypofractionated treatment.
 The total doses administered were 37 Gy with a prescription isodose at 80% in three fractions over three consecutive days.
-At 3 months after CyberKnife treatment, the size of the mass had decreased from 5.6 × 5 cm to 4.8 × 3.2 cm as determined by CT scan (Fig. 3), and total bilirubin and AFP levels had decreased from 33.60 to 9 mg/dL and 613 to 300 ng/dL, respectively.
-After 4 months, TACL was performed three times per month to reduce the HCC mass, and angiography showed an infiltrating HCC at the caudate lobe without definite hypervascular staining.
-Following consecutive post-CyberKnife TACL treatments, symptoms (jaundice, pruritus, and abdominal discomfort) were much improved.
-Finally, total bilirubin and AFP levels decreased dramatically from 33.60 to 1.83 mg/dL and from 613 to 0.64 ng/dL, respectively (Fig. 4).
-In addition, angiography showed no tumor staining at the caudate lobe in the 3rd TACL (Fig. 5).
-Thereafter, liver transplantation was performed successfully two months later.
-The patient was followed-up regularly on an outpatient basis.
+At 3 months after CyberKnife treatment, the size of the mass had decreased from 5.6 × 5 cm to 4.8 × 3.2 cm as determined by CT scan (

 DISCUSSION

 HCC is the fifth most common cancer and the third most frequent cause of death from cancer worldwide.
-However, in Korea, it is the third most frequent cause of death and is more prevalent among men in their fourth to fifth decades of life [5].
+However, in Korea, it is the third most frequent cause of death and is more prevalent among men in their fourth to fifth decades of life [

 Jaundice occurs in 19 to 40% of patients with HCC at the time of diagnosis and usually occurs in the later stages of the disease.
 HCC may involve the biliary tract in several different ways: tumor thrombi, hemobilia, tumor compression, and diffuse tumor infiltration.
 Rarely, jaundice may be occurred due to external compression of the major bile ducts by direct tumor encasement or by metastatic lymphadenopathy at the porta hepatis.
 The clinical features of this type of HCC include high serum AFP level, a history of cholangitis with dilation of the intrahepatic bile duct, aggravating jaundice, and rapidly development of liver dysfunction.
 The total serum bilirubin level can increase rapidly and is correlated with alkaline phosphatase and gamma-GTP levels.

 Based on the underlying pathophysiology, the development of jaundice in HCC can be classified into two types: hepatocellular and cholestatic.
 Hepatocellular HCC is attributed to an underlying liver cirrhosis and extensive hepatic parenchymal infiltration by the tumor, which leads to hepatic parenchymal insufficiency.
 Over 90% of HCC cases with jaundice belong to this type.
-Some cases may have a reversible cause, such as reactivation of an underlying viral hepatitis or other toxic hepatitis, and should be excluded [6].
-In cholestatic HCC, jaundice is caused by obstruction of the bile ducts by the tumor.
-Mallory et al. [7] described the first case of HCC invading the gall bladder and obstructing the extrahepatic bile ducts.
-The incidence of cholestatic-type HCC varies from 0.5 to 13%.
-Increasing recognition of cholestatic-type HCC renders classification according to therapeutic implications necessary.
-Lau et al. [6] classified cholestatic-type HCC into extrahepatic and the intrahepatic subtypes.
-This has significant therapeutic and prognostic value because those patients with EHBO secondary to HCC have a higher curative resection rate, which results in a significantly improved survival rate compared with those with intrahepatic biliary obstruction.
-Evidence from previous studies suggested that the management and prognosis of patients with HCC associated with jaundice depends on the underlying cause of the jaundice [8].
+Some cases may have a reversible cause, such as reactivation of an underlying viral hepatitis or other toxic hepatitis, and should be excluded [

 The management of cholestatic-type HCC includes two considerations.
 The first is to stabilize the jaundice by insertion of a draining catheter into the obstructed biliary tree, and the second is to assess the resectability of the tumor using appropriate investigations.
-Depending on the degree of biliary obstruction and the general condition of the patient, these two aspects of management can be carried out in one or two phases [8].
+Depending on the degree of biliary obstruction and the general condition of the patient, these two aspects of management can be carried out in one or two phases [

 For patients with unresectable cholestatic-type HCC, palliative biliary drainage should be carried out.
 This can relieve jaundice and improve the patient's quality of life.
-For patients whose liver function improves after biliary drainage, other palliative treatments, such as transcatheter arterial chemoembolization, internal radiotherapy, or systemic chemotherapy, should be considered [9].
+For patients whose liver function improves after biliary drainage, other palliative treatments, such as transcatheter arterial chemoembolization, internal radiotherapy, or systemic chemotherapy, should be considered [

 The prognosis of patients with cholestatic-type HCC is generally dismal, but is usually better than that of HCC patients who have jaundice caused by hepatic insufficiency.
 The prognosis of this type is closely related to the stage of disease and the location and extent of tumor thrombi in the bile duct.
-In a study of 49 HCC patients with obstructive jaundice, Lau et al. [9] reported that nine patients received curative resection, 35 had biliary stents, and five required only supportive treatment.
-The overall survival rate of these patients was similar to that of HCC patients without jaundice.
-They concluded that good palliation and occasional cure were possible with proper treatment.
+In a study of 49 HCC patients with obstructive jaundice, Lau et al. [

 In conclusion, even though the available clinical data are insufficient to explain the outcome of this case, we believe that SBRT with TACL may represent an appropriate treatment modality for advanced HCC with obstructive jaundice due to its precision and relative safety.